 - Deep cut in ankle may be too deep for some foot types

 - Not as cushioned as other running shoes

-The Nike Air Pegasus 34 has a 13 mm drop – the highest among all the running shoes we’re reviewing – which is ideal Achilles’ tendonitis.
-The shoes are great for runners with a neutral stride who want arch support.
+The Nike Air Pegasus 38 has a high heel-to-toe drop which makes it a great running shoe for Achilles’ tendonitis.
+The shoes are perfect for runners with a neutral stride who want arch support.

-The cable fly-wire do an awesome job of securing your foot and providing support, especially to the arch area.
-The cushioned midsole protects your foot while offer plenty of flex.
+The midfoot adaptive strap an awesome job of securing your foot and providing support, especially to the arch area.
+The cushioned midsole protects your foot while offering plenty of flex.

 - Lots of arch support